minute read

 The Basics

 In the Python API, Commands lets you execute AeroScript commands on the Automation1 controller.
-This is one of two ways that you can command your controller.
-The other way to command it is by running AeroScript programs with Tasks.
+This is one of three ways that you can command your controller.
+You can also command it by running AeroScript programs with Tasks or by using a Command Queue in the Python API.

 When you execute AeroScript commands through the Python API, a quantity of fixed overhead occurs.
 There will be some delay between commands when you execute two of them, one right after the other.
 This delay averages from 3